What happens when an executor loses capacity?

 What happens in a Mental Capacity Assessment to Act as Executor of Will?

-The mental capacity assessment can take place through a video link or in person wherever the person feels comfortable.
-Detailed questions would be asked to assess the mental capacity of the individual.
+The mental capacity assessment can take place via phone, video call or face to face.
+Detailed questions are asked to assess the mental capacity of the individual.
 A copy of the will and other documents related to the diagnosis of the individual that affects his or her ability to act as an executor would also be ideal to complete effectively.

 How the Mental Capacity Assessments for an executor of will is regulated?